 When we arrived in the country of Georgia, we knew we were in for a delicious culinary experience.
-We had learned about sumptuous dumplings (khingali) and light, fluffy fresh bread stuffed with cheese from friends who had visited previously.
+We had learned about sumptuous dumplings (khinkali) and light, fluffy fresh bread stuffed with cheese (Khachapuri) from friends who had visited previously.
 What we didn’t know was if our spicy itch would be scratched.
-And then, to our delight, we discovered ajika.
+And then, to our delight, we discovered ajika sauce.

 Ajika (or adjika) is a spicy sauce or condiment made with chile peppers and lots of herbs.
 It originated in Samegrelo and Abkhazia regions of Georgia, and the name itself comes from the Abkhaz word for “salt”.
 But this isn’t just salty.
 It’s full of fresh flavors and it can be killer spicy, too!